 If you are taking courses at the University of Denver, but are not enrolled in a formal degree program (or enrolled in a program less than 24 credits in length), you are only eligible to receive private education loans to help pay tuition.
 Federal loans are only available to students enrolled in a formal degree program that is at least 24 credits in length.
-You will still be charged standard tuition rates for each course you take; tuition rates for the 2012-13 academic year can be found through the Registrar's Office.
+You will still be charged standard tuition rates for each course you take; tuition rates can be found through the Registrar's Office.

 If you have no other resources to pay for your courses, you may consider applying for a private loan.
 To apply for a private loan, you will need to first select a lender.
 We encourage you to compare lenders and make an informed decision, as terms of private loans can vary significantly.
 These loans may have higher rates than federal loans and will require a credit check and/or debt-to-income ratio for the borrower.
 Lower interest rates may be available if you choose to have a co-borrower.
 You must initiate the loan process with the lender you select; applications are available online at the lender's website.
 Learn more about private education loans.

 A note about the Publishing Institute: Students enrolled in the Publishing Institute are not eligible for any school certified loans--including private loans that require a school certification--due to the short length of the program.
 These students are eligible for Direct-to-Consumer loans only, which do not require school certification.